AVSLab/basilisk/src/simulation/dynamics/SpacecraftDynamics/spacecraft.rst

 -----------------
 This module provides the spacecraft rigid body translational and rotation motion.
 This is an instantiation of the :ref:`dynamicObject` abstract class that is a spacecraft with :ref:`stateEffector`'s and :ref:`dynamicEffector`'s attached to it.
-The spacecraftPlus allows for both translation and rotation. :ref:`stateEffector`'s such as RWs, flexible solar panel, fuel slosh etc can be added to the spacecraft by attaching stateEffectors. :ref:`dynamicEffector`'s such as thrusters, external force and torque, SRP etc can be added to the spacecraft by attaching dynamicEffectors.
+The ``spacecraft`` module allows for both translation and rotation. :ref:`stateEffector`'s such as RWs, flexible solar panel, fuel slosh etc can be added to the spacecraft by attaching stateEffectors. :ref:`dynamicEffector`'s such as thrusters, external force and torque, SRP etc can be added to the spacecraft by attaching dynamicEffectors.
 This class performs all of this interaction between stateEffectors, dynamicEffectors and the hub.

 The module
-:download:`PDF Description </../../src/simulation/dynamics/SpacecraftDynamics/_Documentation/SpacecraftPlus/Basilisk-SPACECRAFTPLUS-20170808.pdf>`
+:download:`PDF Description </../../src/simulation/dynamics/SpacecraftDynamics/_Documentation/SpacecraftSystem/Basilisk-SPACECRAFT-20170808.pdf>`
 contains further information on this module's function, how to run it, as well as testing.